bagustris/disertasi-ser/s3_note.md

 ---
 2018-04-26
 Philosophy of Doctoral study: Acoustic and Text feature for SER
-1. Human recognize emotion from not only, but also word
+1. Human recognize emotion from not only from acoustic of speech, but also semantic of spoken word.
-2. Text feature can be extracted from speech by using Speech Recognition/STT
+2. Linguistic feature can be extracted from speech by using Speech Recognition/STT
 3. Having more information tends to improve SER performance

 ---
 2018-09-13
 Research idea to be conducted:
 - Are semantics contributes to perceived emotion recognition?
-- A listening test to test the hyphothesis
+- A listening test to test the hyphothesis Listening test:
-Listening test:
 - Speech only --> emotion recognition
 - Speech + transcription --> emotion recognition